apache/singa/tool/jenkins/README.md

 ## Introduction
 This documentation is to guide SINGA developers to setup Jenkins service.

-We use jenkins to support continuous integration.
+We use Jenkins to support continuous integration.
 After each commit, we want to automatically compile and test SINGA under different OS and settings.
 Those built binaries need to be archived for users to download.